asweigart/programmedpatterns/README.md

         1  4   9    16    25     36      49       64

-Each pattern has a visual string component and a numeric math component.
-Your challenge is to write a function that, given an integer `n`, returns a multiline string of the pattern at iteration `n`.
-For example, write a `myVis1Solution(3)` would return the string `'OOO\nOOO\nOOO'`.
+Each exercise has a visual string component and a numeric math component.
+To solve the exercise you must write two functions.
+The visual string component function must have a name `visX()` where *X* is the exercise number.
+The numeric math component functionmust have a name `numX()` where *X* is the exercise number.

-Next, write a function that, given an integer `n`, returns a count of the objects in pattern at iteration `n`.
-For example, write a `myNum1Solution(3)` should return `9`.
+For example, `vis1(3)` would return the string `'OOO\nOOO\nOOO'` because that is the visual string pattern for step 3 of exercise #1.
+Meanwhile, `num1(3)` should return `9` because that is the numeric math component for step 3 of exercise #1.
+Your two functions should return the correct answers for *any* integer (greater than 0) passed to them.

-You can identify what you're supposed to count in the string displayed by `progpat.pattern()`.
-For example, pattern #1 asks for the number of Os.
-Most patterns ask for the number of Os, but some patterns have other characters or ask for a number of line segments.
+You can identify what you're supposed to count in the string displayed by `progpat.exercise()`.
+For example, exercise #1 asks for the number of Os.
+Most exercises ask for the number of Os, but some exercises have other characters or ask for a number of line segments.

-Patterns don't have trailing whitespace on their lines, and use period (.) characters instead of spaces to make the spacing easier to count.
+The visual strings don't have trailing whitespace on their lines.
+They use period (.) characters instead of spaces to make the spacing easier to count.

+To check if your code is correct, run the following from the *.py* file that contains your `visX()` and `numX()` functions:

+    import progpat
+    progpat.check(1, vis1, num1)  # Checks the vis1() and num1() functions for correctness.

+Notice that you are passing the functions themselves, not calling them.
+This is why they don't have the () parentheses after their names.

 Eventually, I'd like to make a website to track people's solutions (similar to what Advent of Code does).